BenSolomon/gcep/README.md

 ```

 - `create_hpo_distance_object.py` - Makes a query using a `gcep` object and returns two distance matrices: (1) the distance between probands based on HPO-term sets and (2) the distance between all individual HPO-terms present in the data.
 Packages these matrices and associated metadata into an `hdf5` file that is saved to `data/`
+- `scripts/hpo_openai_embedding.py` - Obatins the OpenAI embedding values for the name of all HPO terms in the HPO database and writes it to the data dir.

 ### Data dir